 The Photos

-By having your ceremony on the fourth floor, you are guaranteed beautiful photos before, during, and after the wedding.
+By having your marriage ceremony on the fourth floor, you are guaranteed beautiful photos before, during, and after the wedding.

 Officiant